Blue Flame Natural Gas Rocket Car

 The current record, set on October 15, 1997, is by the United Kingdom’s twin-turbofan JP-4-burning Thrust SSC – Super Sonic Car.
 Driven by a Royal Air Force pilot, Thrust SSC reaches 763 mph – and is the first land vehicle to break the sound barrier.

-Today, a volunteer American team of “engineers, technicians, mechanics and computer geeks” – has converted a Lockheed F-104 Starfighter into the North American Eagle for a 2013 attempt to bring the world land speed record back to America.
+Today, a volunteer American team of engineers has converted a Lockheed F-104 Starfighter into the North American Eagle for a 2013 attempt to bring the world land speed record back to America.

 With some adjustments, Keller says his LNG rocket car could still be a contender.